pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 This library has a pair of classes that can help to present a notification log remotely.

+The :class:`~eventsourcing.interface.notificationlog.RemoteNotificationLog`
-The ``RemoteNotificationLog`` class has the same interface for getting sections as the local notification log classes described above, but instead of using a local datasource, it requests serialized sections from a Web API.
+class has the same interface for getting sections as the local notification log classes described above, but instead of using a local datasource, it requests serialized sections from a Web API.

+The :class:`~eventsourcing.interface.notificationlog.NotificationLogView`
-The ``NotificationLogView`` class serializes sections from a local notification log, and can be used to implement a Web API that presents notifications to a network.
+class serializes sections from a local notification log, and can be used to implement a Web API that presents notifications to a network.

 Alternatively to presenting domain event data and topic information, a Web API could present only the event's sequence ID and position values, requiring clients to obtain the domain event from the event store using those references.
-If the notification log uses a big array, and the big array is assigned with only sequence ID and position values, the big array notification log could be used directly with the ``NotificationLogView`` to notify of domain events by reference rather than by value.
+If the notification log uses a big array, and the big array is assigned with only sequence ID and position values, the big array notification log could be used directly with the :class:`~eventsourcing.interface.notificationlog.NotificationLogView` to notify of domain events by reference rather than by value.
 However, if the notification log uses a record manager, then a notification log adapter would be needed to convert the events into the references.